shikelong/CordovaPluginHello/README.md

 # CordovaPluginHello
-Study how to developer a simple cordova plugin
+Study how to develope a simple cordova plugin